d12frosted/elpa-mirror/gnu/denote-readme.txt

 [Change the order of file name components] See section 5.1

 [Automatically rename Denote buffers] See section 10

+[Find duplicate identifiers and put them in a Dired buffer] See section 4.10

 4.1 Rename a single file
 ────────────────────────